neos/neos-development-collection/Neos.Neos/Documentation/CreatingASite/NodeTypes/NodeTypeDefinition.rst

       i.e. for properties which have a ``group`` set.

     ``inlineEditable``
-      If `true`, this property is inline editable, i.e. edited directly on the page through CKeditor.
+      If `true`, this property is inline editable, i.e. edited directly on the page.

     ``aloha``
       Legacy configuration of rich text editor, works for the sake of backwards compatibility, but it